telekom/sysrepo-plugin-interfaces/tests/interfaces/manual_tests.md

 The same can be done for IPv6, just replace ipv4 with ipv6 in the examples above and for the ip node add an ipv6 address.

-We can also use a netmask instead of prefix length but the following feature has to be enabled first:
+We can also use a netmask instead of prefix length, although only for IPv4.
+The following feature has to be enabled first:
 ```
  sysrepoctl --change ietf-ip --enable-feature ipv4-non-contiguous-netmasks
 ```